-An ERP will be completed and detailed in the EMP and the contractor will be required to provide spill response training to construction personnel;

-- Prior to commencing construction the contractor will be required to ensure that spill response equipment is readily available onsite and each piece of machinery is equipped with a spill response kit; - The contractor will be responsible for submitting a fire safety plan for the construction site prior to commencement of construction work.
-The fire safety plan must conform to the National Fire Code of Canada and submitted to the DCC representative for review by local fire department.
-Any comments by local fire department will be implemented by the Contractor; and, - An experienced contractor will be hired to construct the pipe using the horizontally directionally drilled methodology.
+- An ERP will be completed and detailed in the project EMP and the contractor will be required to provide spill response training to construction personnel; - The EMP will include an emergency response plan to provide guidance on incidents related to process system failures; - Prior to commencing construction the contractor will be required to ensure that spill response equipment is readily available onsite and each piece of machinery is equipped with a spill response kit; and, - The contractor will be responsible for submitting a fire safety plan for the construction site prior to commencement of construction work.
+The fire safety plan must conform to the National Fire Code of Canada and submitted to the Town for review by local fire department.
+Any comments by local fire department will be implemented by the Contractor.